How Understanding our Attachment Style Can Help Us Love Better

 3. Anxious (Preoccupied) attachment

-4. Fearful avoidant (Disorganised) attachment
+4. Fearful avoidant (Disorganized) attachment

 Secure attachment types are identified by their stable sense of self and balanced relationships with others.
 Some common presentations of secure attachment in relationships include: